ucsb-cs8-m17/ucsb-cs8-m17.github.io/_info/syllabus.md

 activities, and homework completed outside of class, but handed in on paper during class.

-Quizzes may occur at anytime, announced or unannounced.
-Missed quizzes may not be made up, except per the "personal day/sick day" below—if you miss a quiz for any reason, and have already used your personal day/sick day, you will have to make up the points with extra credit.

-Thus attendance is required, and reading the assigned readings is required.

-Missing homework/in-class activities: Drop the lowest 3
+Missing homework/in-class activities: Drop the lowest 4
 -------------------------------------------------------

 If you miss a class, you miss the opportunity for the points on that in-class assignment, or homework that was due.
 Period.

 There is no makeup.
-In lieu of providing a makeup opportunity, I will drop the lowest 3 homework/in-class-assignment grades (which may be zeros if you miss an assignment.)
+In lieu of providing a makeup opportunity, I will drop the lowest 4 homework/in-class-assignment grades (which may be zeros if you miss an assignment.)
 Each homework and in-class-activity will be of equal value (100 pts).